tncad/k8s-app-cpd/README.md

 # k8s-app-cpd
 The repository hosts the source code of tncad articles with a professional motivation AND devops concerns.
-Those include topics around Application deployment to Kubernetes.
+Those covers topics such as Application deployment to Kubernetes.